-1. The replacement of lost or damaged prescriptions.
-Stolen medications will be covered at the benefit program rate when accompanied by a police report.

-- 2. Drugs prescribed for the treatment of sexual dysfunction. - 3.
+- 1. The replacement of lost or damaged prescriptions.
+Stolen medications will be covered at the benefit program rate when accompanied by a police report. - 2.
+Drugs prescribed for the treatment of sexual dysfunction. - 3.
 Drugs to enhance libido function. - 4.
 Enteral feedings, food supplements, lactose-free foods, specialized formulas, vitamins and/or minerals that do not require a prescription are not covered, even if they are required to maintain weight or strength and regardless of whether these are prescribed by a physician. - 5.
 Drugs used for experimental or investigational purposes. - 6.
 Drugs used for cosmetic purposes. - 7.
 Drugs not included in the Patient Protection and Affordable Care Act that can be purchased without a prescription. - 8.
-Medicinal foods (regardless of whether they require a prescription or not). - 9.
-Insulin pumps and insulin pump supplies. - 10.
-Prescriptions ordered or provided by a member of your immediate family. - 11.
-Histamine H2 Receptor Antagonist (H2RA) drugs for members one year of age or older. - 12.
-Proton Pump Inhibitor (PPI) drugs for members one year of age or older. - 13.
-Nasal corticosteroid drugs. - 14.
-Medical devices approved via the FDA 510(k) Premarket Notification review process. - 15.
-Unapproved prescription drugs that do not have FDA approval such as drugs grandfathered, DESI, or GRAS/E. - 16.
-Viscosupplementation and intra-articular hyluronate products. - 17.
-Aduhelm - 18.
-Amondys 45 - 19.
-Emflaza - 20.
-Exondys 51 - 21.
-Makena - 22.
-Vyondys 53
+Medicinal foods (regardless of whether they require a prescription or not).

+- 9. Insulin pumps and insulin pump supplies with the exception of Omnipod Dash, Omnipod 5 G6.

+- 10. Prescriptions ordered or provided by a member of your immediate family.

+- 11. Histamine H2 Receptor Antagonist (H2RA) drugs for members one year of age or older.

+- 12. Proton Pump Inhibitor (PPI) drugs for members one year of age or older.

+- 13. Nasal corticosteroid drugs.

+- 14. Medical devices approved via the FDA 510(k) Premarket Notification review process.

+- 15. Unapproved prescription drugs that do not have FDA approval such as drugs grandfathered, DESI, or GRAS/E.

+- 16. Viscosupplementation and intra-articular hyluronate products.

+- 17. Aduhelm

+- 18. Amondys 45

+- 19. Emflaza

+- 20. Exondys 51

+- 21. Makena

+- 22. Vyondys 53

+- 23. Autologus serum eye drops (ASED)

+- 24. Nasal Antihistamine drugs

+- 25. Weight loss products

-Refer to the Pharmacy Management Program section of the EHP Prescription Drug Formulary to see Lifestyle Medication (i.e. Drugs and Items at Discounted Rate) and Non Covered Drugs.
+Refer to the Pharmacy Management Program section of the EHP Prescription Drug Formulary to see Discounted Drugs at 100% Coinsurance and Non Covered Drugs.